p434/BYTEPATH/README.md

 ### Running

 Downloading this repository, `cd` into it and then run `love/love.exe --console .`.
-If you're on a system other than Windows then download LÖVE 0.10.2 from [here](https://bitbucket.org/rude/love/downloads/) for your specific system and run the appropriate command for running a LÖVE project.
-On systems other than Windows though I have no idea if the game will be able to be run without problems so you'll probably have to fix something here or there.
+If you're on Linux then check [this comment](https://www.reddit.com/r/linux_gaming/comments/hlwzjn/bytepath_a_replayable_arcade_shooter_with_a_focus/fx2j1ss/) on reddit which goes over all needed changes to make it run from a Linux machine.

 ---